canjs/can-fixture-socket/readme.md

 Intercepts socket.io connection and allows to simulate socket.io server behaviour.

 `can-fixture-socket` exports an object with:
-- [can-fixture-socket.Server] intercepts the socket.io interception;
+- **Server** intercepts the socket.io interception;
-- [can-fixture-socket.requestHandlerToListener], a helper to transform XHR request handler into [can-fixture-socket.socket-event-listener];
+- **requestHandlerToListener** - a helper to transform XHR request handler into [can-fixture-socket.socket-event-listener];
-- [can-fixture-socket.storeToListeners], a helper transform all [can-fixture/StoreType] request handlers into [can-fixture-socket.socket-event-listener].
+- **storeToListeners** - a helper to transform all [can-fixture.store](http://canjs.github.io/canjs/doc/can-fixture.store.html) request handlers into socket event listeners.

 With three simple steps you can test your real-time application that uses socket.io: